heptarch/heptarch.github.io/drafts/tarkovsky.md

 Chiara watched intently as I signed and dated the slip, then stubbed out her cigarette, drained her sambuca and withdrew two keys from the
-satchel: a heavy, single-toothed barrel key acid etched with the numeral "3", and a
+satchel: a heavy, single-toothed barrel key acid-etched with the numeral "3", and a
 Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived.